Lightning Detection: Everything You Need to Know

 You can get more into the math, but this should allow you to conceptualize how our lightning detection equipment works.

 Now that we know when and where the lightning strike happens, we use other lightning detection equipment to share this information.

 Each of our cylinder-shaped sensors have a circuit board.
 This circuit board does analog stuff and filtering, which converts the pulse into a digital signal.

-You can check out how many lightning strikes we detected during the first half of 2019 in our Mid-Year Lightning Report.
+You can check out how many lightning strikes we detected in the United States last year in our 2019 U.S. Lightning Report.

 Lightning Detection Maps & Apps

 To promote lightning safety, a lot of organizations like schools, golf courses, and mines use lightning maps and lightning apps.

 These tools – when connected to reliable total lightning network information – help decision-makers track lightning strikes and thunderstorms in real time.
 That way, they can suspend activities and move stakeholders to safety before the threat arrives.

 Keep reading this section to learn the basics of these maps and apps.